List of locations in Pirates of the Caribbean: Isla de Pelegostos

-Isla de Pelegostos, also known as Cannibal Island, is a fictional Caribbean island.
+Isla de Pelegostos, also known as Cannibal Island or Pelegosto Island, is a fictional Caribbean island.

-In Dead Man's Chest, Bootstrap Bill, acting as Davy Jones's agent, delivers the Black Spot to Captain Jack Sparrow, a mark indicating that his blood debt to Jones is due.
-To avoid the monstrous Kraken that is hunting him, Jack commands the crew of the Black Pearl to land as fast as possible.
-They alight on Pelegosto, a typical Caribbean island with sandy beaches and lush, mountainous jungles; despite its paradise-like appearance, it is inhabited by a vicious cannibal tribe that captures the Pearls crew.
-They believe Jack Sparrow is a god in human form and intend to eat him to "release him from his fleshy prison."
+In Dead Man's Chest, Bootstrap Bill, acting as Davy Jones's messenger, delivers the Black Spot to Captain Jack Sparrow, a mark indicating that his blood debt to Jones is due.
+To avoid the Kraken that is hunting him, guided by the Black Spot on his palm, Jack commands the crew of the Black Pearl to make landfall.
+They make port on Pelegosto, a tropical Caribbean island with huge cliffs and deep caves.
+It is inhabited by a cannibal tribe that captures the Pearls crew and imprisons them in 2 cages made from human bone, leaving both cages hanging over a cliff.
+Jack, who they believe to be a god in human form, is taken to be ceremoniously eaten to "release him from his fleshy prison."
 Will Turner arrives and helps them escape.

-The island may be near Cuba, Tia Dalma, an obeah woman and mystic, lives in a shack in the Pantano River located in Cuba.
-Jack seeks out Tia Dalma for help, trading Barbossa's undead monkey for a jar of dirt, which Dalma claims will protect Sparrow from Davy Jones.
-After Jack was taken to Davy Jones's Locker by the Kraken, his crew return to Dalma's shack.
-Dalma reveals that she has resurrected Barbossa, and they will lead a mission to rescue Jack.

 Scenes set on the island were filmed on Dominica.
 The Pelegosto tribe's main village was built south of the island's capital, Roseau.
-Other scenes were filmed in Morne Trois Pitons National Park and Indian River.
+Other scenes were filmed in Morne Trois Pitons National Park.